Support NRES

 The Cal Poly Logging Team

 CP LoggersWe are an intercollegiate team of men and women students who are interested in traditional forestry field skills.
-This includes competitive events like double bucking, axe throwing, horizontal and vertical chopping, and chainsawing.
-Participation with the logging team is also a good way to develop pratical working skills in a safe environment.
+This includes competitive events like double bucking, axe-throwing, horizontal and vertical chopping, and chainsawing.
+Participation with the logging team is also a good way to develop practical working skills in a safe environment.

 The Cal Poly Student Chapter of the Society of American Foresters (SAF)